Open-Systems-Pharmacology/docs/part-3/pk-sim-simulations.md

 To rename a comparison chart, right mouse click on the respective summary chart in the Simulation window, select **Rename** and enter the new name of the chart.
 {% endhint %}

-In contrast to previous versions, PK-Sim® version 5.3 offers a comparison chart also for population simulations.
+PK-Sim® offers a comparison chart also for population simulations.
 To create a comparison plot for simulations in populations proceed in the following way:

 - Click on the **Comparison Chart** button ![Image](../assets/icons/Comparison-chart.png) in the Ribbon group **Simulation** and select **For Population Simulations**.
 A new window **Select simulations to use in comparison** opens up.
 Select the simulations you want to compare by ticking the respective boxes.
 In addition, you can select a population as a reference population and specify labeling, symbol and color for plotting.